zzantares/ProxmoxVE/README.md

     'hostname' => 'proxmox.server.com',  // Also can be an IP
     'username' => 'root',
     'password' => 'secret',
     'system' => 'pbs', // Defaults to 'pve' for the PVE API.
-Use 'pmg' for the PMG API.
+Use 'pbs' for the PBS API.
 ];

 ```